vamsikrishna7909/machinelearningexamples/report_on_classification_models/README.md

-REPORT ON MACHINE LEARNING CLASSIFICATION MODELS Overview of the dataset:
-I have taken a Loan Dataset to analyze and evaluate which classification model is best suited for prediction out of Logistic Regression, K-Nearest Neighbor Regression, Support Vector, Decision Tree, and Random Forest Classifications.
-The dataset contains transaction self-employed, applicant income, co-applicant income, loan amount, credit history and property area as independent variables/inputs/source and dependent variable/output/target are loan status.
-I used Confusion Matrix, Accuracy, Precision, Recall and F1 scores to evaluate the best fit model for the above data set.
-Logistic Regression:
-Confused matrix = [[14 19] [ 2 88]]
-Accuracy score = 0.8292682926829268 Precision score = 0.822429906542056
-Recall score = 0.9777777777777777
-F1 score = 0.8934010152284264
-Observation-
-The Logistic Regression classifier demonstrates a high accuracy score and strong precision, recall, and F1 score.
-It excels in correctly classifying both classes, as indicated by high precision and recall values.
-This model is well-balanced in terms of classifying the two classes.
-K-Nearest Neighbor Classification:
-Observation-
-The K-Nearest Neighbors classifier also performs well with an accuracy of 0.805, along with commendable precision, recall, and F1 score.
-It correctly classifies both classes, demonstrating a good balance between precision and recall.
-Support Vector Classification:
-Vamsi Krishna 008458886
- Confused matrix = [[17 16] [ 8 82]]
-Accuracy score = 0.8048780487804879 Precision score = 0.8367346938775511 Recall score = 0.9111111111111111
-F1 score = 0.8723404255319148
- Confused matrix = [[14 19]
- [ 2 88]]
- Accuracy score = 0.8292682926829268
-  Precision score = 0.822429906542056
-  Recall score = 0.9777777777777777
-  F1 score = 0.8934010152284264
- Observation-
-Support Vector Classifier (SVC) exhibits similar performance to Logistic Regression with high accuracy and strong precision, recall, and F1 score.
-It effectively classifies both classes.

-Decision Tree Classification:
-Observation-
-The Decision Tree classifier has a lower accuracy score compared to the previous models.
-While it has a reasonable precision score, it struggles with recall, indicating that it does not capture all instances of the first class effectively.
-This suggests a potential issue with overfitting.
-Random Forest Classification:
-Vamsi Krishna 008458886
- Confused matrix = [[20 13] [25 65]]
-Accuracy score = 0.6910569105691057 Precision score = 0.8333333333333334 Recall score = 0.7222222222222222
-F1 score = 0.7738095238095238
- Confused matrix = [[20 13] [12 78]]
-Accuracy score = 0.7967479674796748 Precision score = 0.8571428571428571 Recall score = 0.8666666666666667
-F1 score = 0.861878453038674
-Observation-
-The Random Forest classifier offers improved performance over the Decision Tree with a slightly higher accuracy score.
-It maintains strong precision and recall values, resulting in a balanced F1 score.
+Loan Prediction Analysis using Machine Learning Classification Models

+Overview
+This project analyzes and evaluates various classification models to predict loan status.
+The dataset includes features such as:

+Transaction type (e.g., self-employed)
+Applicant income
+Co-applicant income
+Loan amount
+Credit history
+Property area
+The target variable is loan status.

+Classification Models Evaluated:
+The following models were tested to identify the best fit for the dataset:

+Logistic Regression
+K-Nearest Neighbor (KNN)
+Support Vector Classification (SVC)
+Decision Tree
+Random Forest
+Evaluation Metrics:
+To determine the performance of each model, I used the following metrics:

+Confusion Matrix
+Accuracy
+Precision
+Recall
+F1 Score
+Results:
+1. Logistic Regression

+Confusion Matrix: [[14 19], [2 88]]
+Accuracy: 82.9%
+Precision: 82.24%
+Recall: 97.77%
+F1 Score: 89.34%
+Observation: The Logistic Regression model demonstrates high accuracy, precision, recall, and F1 score.
+It effectively balances classifying both categories.

+2. K-Nearest Neighbor (KNN)

+Accuracy: 80.5%
+Precision, Recall, F1 Score: Comparable to Logistic Regression.
+Observation: KNN performs well with commendable accuracy, precision, recall, and F1 score, indicating good classification balance.

+3. Support Vector Classification (SVC)

+Confusion Matrix: [[17 16], [8 82]]
+Accuracy: 80.4%
+Precision: 83.67%
+Recall: 91.11%
+F1 Score: 87.23%
+Observation: SVC has similar performance to Logistic Regression, with strong precision, recall, and overall balanced classification.

+4. Decision Tree

+Observation: The Decision Tree classifier has a lower accuracy and struggles with recall, suggesting it may overfit to the data.
+5. Random Forest

+Confusion Matrix: [[20 13], [12 78]]
+Accuracy: 79.6%
+Precision: 85.71%
+Recall: 86.66%
+F1 Score: 86.18%
+Observation: Random Forest shows improved performance over the Decision Tree, with a balanced F1 score and reliable precision and recall.

 Summary:
-Logistic Regression, K-Nearest Neighbors, and the Support Vector Classifier appear to be the best models for this dataset.
-They have high accuracy and strong precision and recall scores, indicating effective classification of both classes.
-The Decision Tree, while not performing as well, still shows reasonable precision but falls short in recall, potentially due to overfitting.
-The Random Forest improves upon the Decision Tree and provides a balanced classification performance.
+Logistic Regression, KNN, and SVC are the top-performing models for this dataset, all demonstrating strong accuracy, precision, and recall.
+While the Decision Tree model underperforms due to potential overfitting, the Random Forest model improves upon this and offers a well-balanced performance.